-General Product Safety Regulation (EU) 2023/988 (GPSR), which came into force on 12 June 2023, has replaced the General Product Safety Directive and the Food Imitating Product Directive.
+The General Product Safety Regulation (EU) 2023/988 (GPSR), which entered into force on 12 June 2023, replaced the General Product Safety Directive and the Food Imitating Product Directive and will be practically applied from 13 December 2024.
 GPSR covers many safety aspects of consumer products with strict inspection requirements including documentation, test reports, authorized representatives, and so on.

 Among those, one critical requirement is that, to place products on the EU market, there should be an EU responsible person in charge of corresponding obligations under GPSR.
 This obligation will matter to products manufactured by both EU and non-EU companies, as well as also apply to distance sales such as online markets.